Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Proposed Method

-Through the type-specific projection operation, the feature space of nodes with different types can be unified, where the self-attention mechanism can work on to learn the weight among various kinds of nodes.
-Here, the node-level attention will learn the importance of same-type neighbor nodes respectively.
-In the face of detecting fake news, the target node is the news article node $n_i \in \mathcal{N}$ and the neighbors of it belong to $\mathcal{N}\cup\mathcal{S}\cup\mathcal{C}$.
-It should be noted that we also regard the target node itself as a neighbor node to cooperate the self-attention mechanism.
+Through the type-specific projection operation, the feature space of nodes with different types can be unified.
+The node-level attention will learn the importance of same-typed neighbor nodes, respectively.
+In the face of detecting fake news, the target node is the news article node $n_i \in \mathcal{N}$, and the neighbors of it belong to $\mathcal{N}\cup\mathcal{S}\cup\mathcal{C}$.
+It should be noted that we also regard the target node itself as a neighbor node to cooperate with the self-attention mechanism.
 We let $T \in \{\mathcal{N}, \mathcal{S}, \mathcal{C}\}$ and nodes in $T$ have the same type $\phi_t$, then for $n_i$'s neighbor nodes in $T$, the node-level attention can learn the importance $\mathit{e}^{\phi_t}_{ij}$ which means how important node $t_j \in T$ will be for $n_i$.
-The importance $\mathit{e}^{\phi_t}_{ij}$ can be formulated as follows:
+The importance $\mathit{e}^{\phi_t}_{ij}$ can be formulated as follows: \begin{small}